linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 files must have exactly the same rows (genes).
 If ``key`` is given, the rows may be out of order, and will be aligned based on the key attribute.
-Furthermore, the two datasets must have the same column attributes (but of coure can have different *values* for those attributes at each column).
+Furthermore, the two datasets must have the same column attributes (but of course can have different *values* for those attributes at each column).
 Missing attributes can be given default values using ``fill_values`` .